The slow slide — when decline happens so gradually you almost miss it

 This is why other people sometimes see the decline before you do.
 They haven't been accommodating the gradual changes.
 They only see your parent at certain intervals, so the distance between visits lets them perceive the difference.
 Or they're not emotionally invested in believing everything's fine the way you are.
 They can see more clearly because they're not minimizing to manage their own fear and resistance.

 Looking back is also when you understand that what you thought were isolated incidents actually fit into a pattern.
 The repeated story wasn't just an old person repeating a story.
 The burned pot wasn't just an accident.
 The missed appointment wasn't just a scheduling mix-up.
 These were data points in a larger picture.
 None of them meant everything was falling apart.
-But together, they meant something was shifting.
+Together, they meant something was shifting.

 The Value of Noticing

 The slowness of decline is actually a gift in some ways.
 It gives you time to process.
 You don't have to make all decisions at once.
 It gives your parent time to adjust incrementally to the idea that they might need help, even if they resist it.
 It gives you time to have conversations, to learn things you need to know, to prepare yourself for whatever comes next.
+The Administration for Community Living emphasizes that early identification of functional decline gives families access to a wider range of support options, from in-home care to community programs, that become harder to arrange after a crisis.

 Noticing doesn't mean you stop hoping they'll stabilize or improve.
 Lots of declines can be slowed or paused with the right support and medical care.
 But it does mean you're seeing what's actually there instead of what you wish was true.
 And from that clearer vision, you can make better decisions about what comes next.